timeamolnar/tamaslang.github.io/_posts/2015-02-21-module_architecture.md

 ## Domain:
 Having a small module we can afford our inner domain to be also what we are exposing via the Rest services.
 A book entity might anyway have several representations, let's say this one is a book summary containing only some basic data.<br/>
-Implemented as an immutable data object;
+Implemented as an immutable data object.

 ```java
 public class BookDTO extends DTO{